 Remember that you can’t always expect those around you to know what support you need, so it’s important to communicate and tell them – whether that’s being hugged, listened to, distracted, or time to remember and share stories about your person.

-If you’re struggling with grief, speaking to a therapist could help you.
-Visit counselling-directory.org.uk to find a professional near you.
+If you’re struggling with bereavement and don’t know how to cope with your grief, speaking to a therapist could help you.
+Visit Counselling Directory.